Take quinagolide once a day. Take the tablet in the evening after something to eat.

 Quinagolide may cause dizziness, particularly when you first start taking it.
 Let your doctor know if this becomes troublesome.

 In rare cases, some people taking quinagolide have fallen asleep suddenly, with little or no warning of feeling tired beforehand.
-Until you know how you react, take extra care when you drive or operate machinery.
+Until you know how you react, take extra care when you drive and if you operate machinery.

 |Type of medicine||Dopamine receptor stimulant|

 |Used for||Hyperprolactinaemia (raised levels of prolactin in the blood)|